TomWiesel/AnonymousCloud/README.md

 # 2. Preface
 Hello!
 Thank you for showing interest for my project I am currently working on.
 Let me introduce you to myself: I am Tom, 18 y/o, living in germany and I am programming for three years now.
 This is the first project I've ever published and it won't be the last.
 It took me around two weeks for everything to learn, plan, develop and fix the bugs.
 During the development, I gained a lot of knowledge about cryptography and specificly about how RSA encryption and the math behind it works.
-Please feel free to critize the code I've written, so I can fix the bugs and gain some new experience.
+Please feel free to comment the code I've written, so I can fix the bugs and gain some new experience.
-So much about me and the background stuff, let's start with the project!

 # 3. What does the Software provide?
 AnonymousCloud is written in Python and uses sockets and encryption to provide a secure file transmission between client and server.
 On top, the server owner can only see, how much space is being used and how the files are structured.
 Due to encryption with a secret key, that only the client posseses, and the files being stored with fake names and fake extensions, the server owner has no chance to get an insight of what the users are storing.
 In other words: The server provides space on which data can be stored without the user having to be afraid of leaking any data to the server owner or to a potential hacker attacking the server.